StarRocks/starrocks/docs/docusaurus/PDF/README.md

 > Note:
 >
 > There are 900+ PDF files and more than 4,000 pages in total.
-Combining takes hours, just let it run.
+Combining takes five hours on my laptop, just let it run.
+I am looking for a faster method to combine the files.

 ```bash
 source .venv/bin/activate